artemkosmin/Domain-based-burden-analysis-in-PD-genes/README.md

 ### Results

 Final table with domain coordinates for each chosen gene was obtained;
+We mapped domain for 105 genes

 Next step is to perform burden analysis on real data.